alttch/eva3/doc/drivers.rst

 Physical interfaces (PHI)
 -------------------------

-PHIs are modules which contain no data processing logic but code to work directly with the hardware equipment.
+PHIs are modules, which contain no data processing logic but code to work directly with hardware equipment.

-We provide a basic set of PHIs for the popular automation equipment (at `<https://www.eva-ics.com/phi>`_), but if your equipment isn't supported, it's not so hard to :doc:`develop own PHI</phi_development>`.
+We provide a basic set of PHIs for the popular automation equipment (at `<https://www.eva-ics.com/phi>`_), but if your equipment isn't supported, it's not so hard to :doc:`develop your own PHI</phi_development>`.

 We've already described how to :ref:`get and load PHIs<driver>`, here is some additional important information.